zlw1113/CVPR2022-SSHODC-Mindspore/README.md

 ### Acknowledgement

-This work is sponsored by Natural Science Foundation of China(62276242), CAAI-Huawei MindSpore Open Fund(CAAIXSJLJJ-2021-016B), Anhui Province Key Research and Development Program(202104a05020007), and USTC Research Funds of the Double First-Class Initiative(YD2350002001)
+This work is sponsored by CAAI-Huawei MindSpore Open Fund(CAAIXSJLJJ-2021-016B), Anhui Province Key Research and Development Program(202104a05020007), and USTC Research Funds of the Double First-Class Initiative(YD2350002001)